-2017), and thus, the continuous advection of cold air from northern regions.
-In 2017, the synoptic pattern over Europe was similar to 2012, with an extension of the Siberian anticyclone towards Scandinavia that blocked the zonal flow and triggered the advection of cold air from the north (Anagnostopoulou et al., 2017).
-Compared to 2012, the air masses in January 2017 came from much higher latitudes (Anagnostopoulou et al., 2017).
-These cold air masses favored the evolution of a cold episode over the Balkan Peninsula which was extreme due to its magnitude and to its long duration (Anagnostopoulou et al., 2017).
-On the other hand, the European cold spell in March 2018 was primarily triggered by the negative phase of the NAO which seemed to be preconditioned by a sudden stratospheric warming event in mid-February (Karpechko et al., 2018).
+On the other hand, the European cold spell in March 2018 was primarily triggered by the negative phase of the NAO, which was probably preconditioned by a sudden stratospheric warming event in mid-February (Karpechko et al., 2018).
 Although the negative NAO was the dominating flow feature in that case, the extension of the cold spell was also influenced by Scandinavian blocking.
-At the end of February, shortly before the shift of the NAO from its positive to its negative phase, a blocking system over Scandinavia evolved, pushing the cold air to areas further to the southwest (Ferranti et al., 2019; Kautz\ et al., 2020).
-Similar to the 2018 case, three cold outbreaks in Western and Northern Europe between the end of December 2009 and Mid-January 2010 were also associated with an extremely persistent negative NAO phase (Cattiaux et al., 2010; Seager et al., 2010; Wang et al., 2010).
+At the end of February, shortly before the shift of the NAO from its positive to its negative phase, a blocking system over Scandinavia evolved, advecting the polar air southwestward (Ferranti et al., 2019; Kautz et al., 2020).

+Three cold outbreaks in western and northern Europe between late December 2009 and mid-January 2010 were also associated with an extremely persistent negative NAO phase (Cattiaux et al., 2010; Seager et al., 2010; Wang et al., 2010; Santos et al., 2013).
 The negative NAO favored northerly surface wind anomalies leading to a southward advection of cold Arctic air (Wang et al., 2010).
-The low temperature anomalies coincided with precipitation anomalies which caused an unusual persistence of snow cover (Seager et al., 2010).
-In addition, this winter has the 2nd highest frequency of North Atlantic blockings since 1949, which is related to the negative NAO phase (being in general favorable for the development of blocking over the North Atlantic) (Cattiaux et al., 2010).
-Independently, the low temperatures of this winter were mainly connected to NAO and less to e.g. Scandinavian blocking (Cattiaux et al., 2010), which was relevant in the 2018 cold spell.
-However, there is no study which investigates the role of certain blocking systems for the 2009/2010 winter in detail.
+The low-temperature anomalies coincided with precipitation deficits but an unusual persistence of snow cover (Seager et al., 2010).
+In addition, this winter has the second-highest frequency of North Atlantic blocking since 1949, which is related to the negative NAO phase, as it generally favors for the development of blocking over the North Atlantic (Cattiaux et al., 2010).
+The low temperatures of this winter were mainly connected to NAO- and less to, for example, Scandinavian blocking (Cattiaux et al., 2010), which was relevant in the 2018 cold spell.
+However, no study investigates the role of certain blocking systems for the 2009-2010 winter in detail.

-In winter 1941/42 stationary troughs over Europe brought low temperatures and shifted storms tracks affecting the war (Lejenäs, 1989).
-Another example for an extreme cold event associated with the occurrence of a blocking system and a cy-335 clone (blizzard) was observed in March 1987 (Tayanc et al., 1998).
-Since this event was accompanied by heavy snowfall, it is described in Sec.
+In winter 1941-1942 stationary troughs over Europe brought low temperatures and shifted storms tracks affecting the war (Lejenäs, 1989).
+Another example for an extreme cold event associated with the occurrence of a blocking system and a blizzard was observed in March 1987 (Tayanc et al., 1998).
+Since this event was accompanied by heavy snowfall, it is described in Sect.
 4.